BenjaSanchez/map-runs/README.md

 ### Additional customizations

-You can customize your map to your liking by changing any of the parameters in the `map-runs.ini` file.
+You can customize your map to your liking by changing any of the parameters in the `./map_runs/map-runs.ini` file.
 Some considerations for this:

 * You can find folium's options for terrain customization [here](https://python-visualization.github.io/folium/modules.html#folium.folium.Map).
 * You can store the `.gpx` files in any folder, as long as you update the `data-path` parameter to that location.